 - Categories allow posts (and pages included with a little magic) to be pulled together into themes.

-- Tags also allow for content to be grouped together and help with ability to search.
+- Tags also allow for content to be grouped together and help with the ability to search.
 Often tags can be put into a “tag cloud” on the site where the more a tag is used the larger it will be in comparison to other tags.

 - Widgets fit in the sidebars and footers and can do all sorts of cool things like embedded content, menus, archives, Twitter feeds and other web content etc.!

-- Themes can be changed for a blog and change the whole look and feel of the blog. they can be free or paid (the start out theme for this blog is CleanBold and cost $40 along with 16 other themes!)
+- Themes can be changed for a blog and change the whole look and feel of the blog. they can be free or paid

 - Plugins are where it starts to get a bit more technical but they are very cool for fine tuning and going further.
 Plugins bring other features to your site like great graphical elements or ways of interacting with content.

 Editing a blog is just like editing most other online options.
-All sorts of elements can be added into a page or post and formatted how you like.
+All sorts of elements can be added to a page or post and formatted how you like.
 To really get amongst it, you can turn to HTML mode and really fine-tune as well as embed content and all sorts of magic!
 Stay tuned!

 Getting Going with some good options: